vpmayer/cryptocurrencyAnalytics/Redeme.md

 #Cryptocurrency Analytics

-This project use api to track tandency of crypptocurrency and report by slack
+This project use api to track tendency of cryptocurrency and report by Slack

 ##You will need:
 1. [CoinMarketCap Api](https://pro.coinmarketcap.com/)